 - Wash your hands before touching your breast pump or bottle parts.
 Clean all parts after each use.

 - Let someone else in your household who is not sick give your baby your expressed breast milk.

-If you have a fever, cough, or trouble breathing, call your health care provider.
-Also call right away if your baby has a fever or seems sick.
+Also call right away if your baby has a fever or trouble breathing, or seems sick.

 Where Can I Get Updated Information on Coronavirus (COVID-19)?

 Check the CDC website for up-to-date, reliable information about coronavirus.